Skip to content

 Getting here

 There is a drop-off point for coaches outside the museum on Oxford Road.
-Minibuses can park at Cecil street car park.
-The museum is also on a major bus route and a short walk from rail and tram spots.
+Minibuses can park at Cecil Street car park.
+The museum is also on a major bus route and a short walk from rail and tram stops.
 Plan your visit here.

 There is limited disabled parking available for school group transport.
 Please contact school.bookings@manchester.ac.uk to discuss this or include this information in your booking or enquiry.